xvik/dropwizard-guicey/src/doc/docs/getting-started.md

     Bundle builder contains shortcuts for all available features, so required function may be found only by looking at available methods (and reading javadoc).

-Auto configuration (activated with `enableAutoConfig`) means that guicey will search for extensions in application package and subpackages.
+Auto configuration (activated with `enableAutoConfig`) means that guicey will search for extensions in application package and subpackages
+(extension classes are detected by "feature markers": for example, resources has `@Path` annotation, tasks extends `Task` etc.).

 !!! tip
     You can declare multiple packages for classpath scan: